joelvaneenwyk/speedtest-analyzer/README.md

 ## Installation

-The SpeedTest analyser is expected to run out-of-the-box with [Docker](https://www.docker.com/).
+The SpeedTest analyzer is expected to run out-of-the-box with [Docker](https://www.docker.com/).

 **Important:** To keep the history of speedtest within a rebuild of the container please mount a volume in `/usr/share/nginx/html/data/`.